pscally1005/pscally1005.github.io/_posts/misc/cooking/2024-12-26-garlic-paste.md

 - freezer
 ---
 <u><b><font size="+2">Description</font></b></u><br>
-&emsp;I normally cook with the jars of minced garlic (aka "jarlic") because it's more convenient, but it lacks that garlic-y pungency of fresh garlic.
-The problem is that fresh garlic is a pain to work with.
+&emsp;I normally cook with the jars of minced garlic (aka "jarlic") because it's more convenient, but it lacks that garlic-y pungency of fresh <a href="/misc/veggies#garlic">garlic</a>.
+The problem is that fresh <a href="/misc/veggies#garlic">garlic</a> is a pain to work with.
 It's papery and annoying, makes a mess, and hard to chop.
 What's an easy and cheap way to get around this problem?
 <br><center><img src="/assets/Misc/Cooking/Garlic Paste/garlic.png" alt="" class="smaller-image"></center>

 &emsp;You can buy frozen garlic paste cubes that you can easily chuck in a dish for plenty of garlic flavor with little effort.
 These products can be fairly expensive though.
 But they're pretty easy to make on your own.